 - Select a source.
 For this tutorial, choose the index pattern

-- Under Buckets, choose Add > X-axis.
+- Under Buckets, choose Add and then X-axis.

 - In the Aggregation field, choose Date Histogram and then choose Update.